 Diversity is absolutely fundamental to the continued success of UK art and culture – whether it is diversity of artists, audiences or those working for arts organisations.

-The Weston Jerwood Creative Bursaries is about breaking down barriers to support this, levelling the playing field for young people from lower income backgrounds and making sure arts organisations can benefit from the skills and experience of all young talent.
+The Weston Jerwood Creative Bursaries is about breaking down barriers to support this, levelling the playing field for people from lower income backgrounds and making sure arts organisations can benefit from the skills and experience of all new talent.

 Creating 40 new placements with 40 leading arts organisations across the UK, the programme will build on the previous two editions of the programme to: